-The system's major components include an engine-mounted fan; a circulating water pump, a radiator, and a thermostat.
+The system's major components include either two electric fans or an engine-mounted fan (depending on the application), a circulating water pump, a radiator, and a thermostat.
 The pump circulates water through the engine until it reaches operating temperature.
 Then the engine thermostat opens, allowing water circulation through the radiator.
 The thermostat restricts water flow as necessary to prevent overcooling.
 The fans blow air through the radiator across the cooling surface.

-An oil cooler provides additional cooling and is located on the side of the radiator next to the charge air cooler.
+On turbocharged models, KG6208TASD and KG6208TAHD, an oil cooler provides additional cooling and is located on the side of the radiator next to the charge air cooler.
 The oil pump circulates oil through the engine until it reaches operating temperature.
 When the oil reaches operating temperature, the oil cooler thermostat opens, allowing oil to circulate through the oil cooler.
 The thermostat restricts oil as necessary to prevent overcooling.
 As engine oil passes through the oil cooler, fans blow air through the oil cooler across the cooling surface.